Modern cars are filled with electronics and packed with sensors to monitor how your vehicle is behaving.

 Also known as the EPS or EPAS warning light.

-This warning light indicates that there’s a problem with the power steering.
+These dashboard warning lights indicate that there’s a problem with the power steering.

 For electric-powered systems, this problem could be as simple to fix as rebooting a computer.
 Find a safe place to stop and try turning the car off and back on again after 30 seconds.
 If the light stays on you should take your car to get checked as soon as possible.